edubew/Ruby-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thanks to the Microverse team for the great curriculum.
+- Thanks to the Microverse team for the great curriculum and to this team members for their dedication.

 ## 📝 License <a name="license"></a>